 Diane is the proud mother of two kids and two dogs.
 She loves gardening and experimenting with gluten-free baking.

 Ian generally has no idea, but is always trying to find out.
 He is one of those digital product owners who got there from the humanities, and loves translating the world of technology to the rest of us.
-For Gibbs Smith Education, he manages digital projects, builds partnerships with software companies, and develops digital strategy.
-He also tries to take all the credit for Walter’s ideas.
+He is the Director of Digital Development for Gibbs Smith, Publisher, where he manages digital projects, builds partnerships with software companies, and develops digital strategy, overseeing that work for Gibbs Smith Education as well.
+He is also Walter’s owner, and tries to take all the credit for Walter’s ideas.
 (He’s not always successful.
 Walter is wily.)

 Ian is originally from Milwaukee, where the first paid job of his life was the geographically appropriate title of “keg hauler” at a music festival.
 He went to school in Boston, getting a BA in history and philosophy and then an MA in history from Tufts University.
 While in Beantown, he worked at American Experience, the historical documentary television show produced by WGBH.
 Ian also served as chief research assistant to Peniel Joseph, performing integral early research work on his Stokely, the first major biography of the civil rights and Black Power leader.